 Waste becomes resource

 In Iran, betterSoil is pursuing the concept of a circular economy.
-We have started collecting and recycling biological waste throughout the city of Kerman.
-In this way, we can transform biological waste from a problem into a solution for a sustainable future.
+We have started collecting and recycling bio and green waste throughout the city of Kerman.
+In this way, we can transform the waste from a problem into a solution for a sustainable future.
 We are talking to local people, networking and taking a practical approach to the situation.
 This is how our team has laid the foundation for a sustainable supply chain for the production of our soil amendment products.

-There is a lot of biological waste in the world, such as food scraps and garden waste.
+There is a lot of bio and green waste in the world, such as food scraps and garden waste.
 Every year, more than 80% of it is not recycled but sent to landfills, which pollute the environment, climate and groundwater.
 Often, biowaste is burned in open fields, releasing carbon dioxide into the atmosphere.

 Urbanization and population growth in Kerman are increasing the demand for our work.
 By 2050, even more people will live in the city and produce even more waste.
 This means that our environment will be even more polluted.
 That's why we feel even more compelled to expand our work.
 We turn waste into nutrients to improve the soil.
 A problem becomes the beginning of a solution.